Postgraduate course information

 - Master of Health Services (Research) (C03050)

-The following professional doctorate courses are not available in 2016 for new admissions (for further information, contact the research administration officer):
+The following professional doctorate courses are not available for new admissions until further notice (for further information, contact the Faculty of Health Research Office):

 All research degrees require the independent preparation of a thesis that makes an original contribution to knowledge.
 The master's degrees include required coursework in addition to the preparation of a thesis.